mayankb72013/Synapse/README.md

-# Second Brain App
+# Synapse

-Welcome to **Second Brain App**, your ultimate tool to store, organize, and retrieve knowledge effectively.
+Welcome to **Synapse**, your ultimate tool to store, organize, and retrieve knowledge effectively.
 Whether you're brainstorming ideas, managing tasks, or capturing inspirations, this app is designed to enhance your productivity and creativity.

 ## Features